Chiv2-Community/unchained-wiki/docs/mod-installation.md

 1. Open the Unchained Launcher
 2. Navigate to the **Mod Manager** tab
 3. Browse the list of available mods
-4. Click the toggle switch next to a mod to enable or disable it
+4. Select a mod, then select `Enable` to enable the latest version.
 5. To select a specific version of a mod:
    - Click on the version dropdown menu next to the mod
    - Select your desired version from the list